kevinsullivan/cs-dm/notes/_build/html/_sources/05-putting-it-together.rst.txt

 tools and methods, one must understand not only the language of code, but also the languages of mathematical logic, including set and type theory.
-One must also understand precisely what it means to *prove* that a program satisfies its specification; for generating proofs is exactly what tools like Dafny do *under the hood*.
+One must also understand precisely what it means to *prove* that a program satisfies its specification.
+And for that, one must develop a sense for propositions and proofs: what they are and how they are built and evaluated.

-A well educated computer scientist and a professionally trained software developer must understand logic and proofs as well as coding, and how they work together to help build *trustworthy* systems.
+The well educated computer scientist and the professional software engineer must understand logic and proofs as well as coding, and how they work together to help build *trustworthy* systems.
 Herein lies the deep relevance of logic and proofs, which might otherwise seem like little more than abstract nonsense and a distraction from the task of learning how to program.